Linea d’Ombra was created

 The novelties are so relevant that it is possible to speak about the first edition of the new festival, that changes name as well, becoming Festival delle Culture Giovani.
 It invades new locations and it extends its length considerably.

 April 19-30 the festival is held between the Cinema Theatre Augusteo, the Hotel Convento San Michele and the Palazzo Genovese.

-Arrived at XXV edition, Linea d’Ombra Festival continues its journey in the contemporary, riproposing and researching works of the creativity of our time, through cinema and audiovisual arts.
+Arrived at XXVI edition, Linea d’Ombra Festival continues its journey in the contemporary, riproposing and researching works of the creativity of our time, through cinema and audiovisual arts.

 Our Linea d’Ombra

 The name of the festival has been taken from Joseph Conrad’s novel, but still today the Shadow Line to which we refer is the typical condition of our present day.
 It is a non-stop change from one world to another, from one epoch to another, without time for nostalgia.
 Maybe.